chriseng/arlo-watch/README.md

 # arlo-watch

 Downloads clips from a specific Arlo camera and generates AI-powered JSON summaries using the Gemini API.
+AI prompt is geared towards outdoor wildlife, so it may need tweaking for different use cases.

 ## How it works